Information and advice about driving a rental car around Scotland, UK

 If you cannot work it out with the rental company, you can contact your credit card company and file a dispute.
 They will likely remove the charges for you, if you have copies of your receipts.

-Beautiful Drives in Scotland
+Prettiest Drives in Scotland

 Finally we are to my favorite section!
 Scotland is truly an amazing country to drive through!

 Here are some of the best places to drive in Scotland: